Scottish Water

-Scottish Water is a statutory corporation that provides water and sewerage services across Scotland.
+Scottish Water is a statutory corporation that provides water and sewerage services across Scotland based in Stepps, Scotland.
 It is accountable to the public through the Scottish Government.

 Operations

 The Milngavie water treatment works is one of the largest water purification plants in Europe, serving the city of Glasgow with over 1.5 million people.

 Scottish Water provides drinking water to 2.46 million households and 150,000 business customers in Scotland.
 Every day it supplies 1.34 billion litres of drinking water and takes away 847 million litres of waste water from customers' properties and treats it before returning it to the environment.

 Regulated services

 Scottish Water operates under a regulatory framework established by the Water Services etc. (Scotland) Act 2005 allowing an economic regulator, the Water Industry Commission for Scotland, to set the cost of the service independently.
 The Water Industry Commission for Scotland establishes the "lowest overall reasonable cost" through a benchmarking exercise with private water companies operating in England and Wales.
 Scottish Water has a right of appeal against this price setting process through a reference to the UK Competition Commission.
 In 2013–2014 the charge for an average household bill was around £334.

 The Drinking Water Quality Regulator for Scotland and the Scottish Environment Protection Agency also regulate Scottish Water.
 The Scottish Public Services Ombudsman represents the interest of Scottish Water's customers and has powers to investigate complaints.